-Call it dark blonde, call it "bronde," call it dirty blonde… Whatever search term you're using to find hair color inspiration, we know what you're looking for: a pretty in-between blonde-ish, brown-ish shade that isn't as bright as platinum, as warm as honey blonde, or as dark as full-on brunette, but has nice elements of all those things.
-Going dirty blonde is a great option for so many reasons.
+Call it dark blonde, call it dirty blonde… Whatever search term you're using to find hair color inspiration, we know what you're looking for: a pretty in-between blonde-ish shade that isn't as bright as platinum, as warm as honey blonde, or as dark as full-on brunette, but has elements of all those things.

 New to light hair but don't want to go too extreme?
 Trying to darken your hair a little to save on cash and color damage?
 This just might be the perfect color family for you.
-Dirty Blonde is actually a term that stylists have been using since the 1950s, Jill Buck from Nine Zero One Salon says.
+Dirty blonde is actually a term that stylists have been using since the 1950s, says Jill Buck, senior stylist at Nine Zero One Salon in Los Angeles.
 Sometimes it’s referred to as dishwater blonde, though that's not the most flattering description.
-Despite the lackluster name, Jill says this not-light-enough-to-be-blonde, and not-dark-enough-to-be-brunette color has become so popular over the years.
+Despite the lackluster name, Buck says this not-light-enough-to-be-blonde, and not-dark-enough-to-be-brunette color has become so popular over the years.

-To help you on your quest, because finding the right dirty blonde for your skin tone is a true quest, we spoke to blonde hair experts and pulled together a roundup of top-tier photo inspiration—because we really don't recommend searching for #dirtyblonde on Instagram, because, well, it's not what you're looking for.
-Instead, keep scrolling here to find the best dirty blonde hair color for you, including all the how-tos and what to avoid with this shade.
+To help you on your quest—because finding the right dirty blonde for your skin tone is a true quest—pulled together a roundup of top-tier photo inspiration.
+Keep scrolling here to find the best dirty blonde hair color for you, including all the how-tos and what to avoid with this shade.

 Cool Toned Blonde